MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/api-reference/v2.0/api/dynamics_attachments_delete.md

 Do not supply a request body for this method.

 ## Response
-If successful, this method returns a ```204 No Content``` response code and it deletes the attachments .
+If successful, this method returns a ```204 No Content``` response code and it deletes the attachment.

 ## Example